 Our Retreat Land

 Yeshe Rangsal (self-cognizant wakefulness) is Pundarika’s 55 acres of secluded retreat land in Crestone, Colorado.
 The Enlightenment Stupa (Jangchub Chorten) was built in 2005 at the heart of the land, and a shrine to Dorje Yudronma (protectress of the land and Dzogchen practice lineages Rinpoche holds) was completed in 2010.
 The Stupa is accompanied by a seasonal shrine tent completed in 2010.
-Construction of a multi-purpose utility building was complete mid-July 2013.
-Three single retreat cabins were built on the land in 2018, and a two bedroom residence near the land was also purchased for retreats.
-An aspiration for the future is to provide the circumstances for longer term retreats at Yeshe Rangsal.
+Construction of a multi-purpose utility building was completed mid-July 2013.
+Three single retreat cabins were built on the land in 2018, and a two-bedroom residence near the land was also purchased for retreats.
+An aspiration for the future is to provide the circumstances for longer-term retreats at Yeshe Rangsal.
 Rinpoche’s new small and lovely residence (Zimchung) is located adjacent to the retreat land.

 In the East